 The Ebola virus disease is a viral hemorrhagic fever caused by ebolaviruses.
 These viruses, also known as Zaire ebolavirus, Sudan ebolavirus, and Bundibugyo ebolavirus, can cause severe hemorrhagic fever, says the WHO.

 Ebola virus can persist in some body fluids of survivors for several months, and in rare cases may result in secondary transmission or in relapse, as seen in this outbreak.
 In addition, the Ebola virus is present in animal reservoirs in the region.

 This means there is a continued risk of zoonotic spillover, says the WHO.

 As of July 3, 2020, a total of 3,481 cases (3323 confirmed, 158 probable).
 Of these, 2,299 people died from Ebola-related illnesses.

 Recently, two treatments Regeneron (REGN-EB3) and mAb114 were found to be highly effective when treating the Ebola disease.

 The recent summary of ERVEBO vaccinations in the DRC shows that between August 2018 and late May 2020, about 303,000 people were vaccinated.

-Although human-to-human transmission of Ebola virus has ended in North Kivu, Ituri and South Kivu Provinces and the outbreak has officially been declared over, the risk of re-emergence still exists.
+Although human-to-human transmission of the Ebola virus has ended in North Kivu, Ituri, and South Kivu Provinces and the outbreak has officially been declared over, the risk of re-emergence still exists.

 Unfortunately, on June 25, 2020, the DRC entered a 90-day period of heightened surveillance.